Temecula Valley Wineries Walking & Driving Tours

 You should also take a close look at the map in this chapter.
-New this year is a roundabout placed at the corner of Rancho California Road and Anza Road.
+Make note of the roundabout placed at the corner of Rancho California Road and Anza Road.
 While it obviously is intended to slow the speed of travelers passing through the wine country it has had an adverse affect because it backs up traffic on the weekends.
 So look at the map and think about alternative roads.
 The most obvious is Pauba Road, which is an ideal thoroughfare for getting to and from the wine country as well as to historic Old Town Temecula.
 It’s a back country road, so it rarely has any traffic.
 Then there is the back way into the wine country via De Portola Road.
 Refer to the map in this chapter for roads to take to the wineries.
 Visiting the wineries during the week is a great solution for enjoying Temecula’s wineries without the crowds.

-Baily Vineyard & Winery (4) at 33440 La Serena Way off Rancho California Road (951-676-9463) [bailywinery.com] is next.
+Next on your list is Baily Vineyard & Winery (4) at 33440 La Serena Way off Rancho California Road (951-676-9463) [bailywinery.com].
 Be sure to visit this winery with its medieval flavor and artistic courtyard fountain.
 It is open for tastings Sun.–Fri., 11 a.m.–5 p.m. and Sat., 10 a.m.–5 p.m.
 Credit cards: AE, MC, VISA.

-Also calling Baily Winery home is the delightful wine country restaurant called Carol’s Restaurant at Baily Vineyard & Winery (951-676-9243).
+Also calling Baily Winery home is the delightful wine country restaurant called Carol’s Restaurant at the Baily Vineyard & Winery (951-676-9243).
 On warm summer days wine country visitors love relaxing on the restaurant’s covered patio while dining and enjoying the vineyard views.
 On the weekends they also offer live music to enjoy while dining.
 See Restaurants.